 Spot one of the last few iconic Staithes cobles in the beck and harbour front of this once booming fishing port.
 Constructed locally, the design was based on Viking Long Boats.
 Their flat bottoms allowed them to launch from sandy beaches, at a time when there were no harbours.
 A high stern and bow enabled the boats to withstand the harsh North Sea waves and swell; whilst the lower sides made it easier to haul in the fishing nets.
 A coble boat was often recognisable to its area by the colour.
 Staithes cobles were painted red, blue and white.

 Ever imagined whale watching off the North York Moors coast?

 - Yorkshire Coast Nature keep group numbers small so you can enjoy a friendly, personalised, full day experience (June to September).
 Additional bonuses include ‘chum chucking’ off the boat to attract hordes of sea birds for fantastic photography opportunities.

 - Have a whale of a time watching the teeming sea-life close to our shores on a four-hour trip from Staithes with Three Sisters Sea Trips.
 Their boat accommodates up to seven people with on board facilities such as hot drinks and a loo!
 As well as seals, dolphins and porpoises, you may be lucky enough to see minke, fin, sei, northern and humpback whales.

 5. Kayaks, paddle boards and pleasure boats

-Established in 1874 there’s good reason why the rowing boats at Ruswarp have lasted the test of time.
-The quiet, sheltered waters of the River Esk make for an idyllic afternoon’s activity.
-The fantastic location offers potential for steam train and salmon spotting, as well as riverside cafes allowing the possibility to moor up and take five from all that oar action.
+Established in 1874, there’s good reason why the rowing boats at Ruswarp have lasted the test of time.
+Run by Chainbridge Riverside Retreats, the quiet, sheltered waters of the River Esk make for an idyllic afternoons activity.
+The fantastic location offers potential for steam train and salmon spotting, as well as riverside cafés allowing the possibility to moor up and take five from all that oar action.